Saturday, September 4, 2010

 Teach Your Dog To Speak English

-My daughter will be leaving in a few months to study abroad.
-She has spent the past few years learning to read, write and speak the language of the country she will be living in.
-We are looking forward to visiting her at some point in time but are curious how we will navigate a country where we don't speak the language.
-How will we find our way around, ask questions, find our hotel, order in restaurants and just plain communicate with people.
+When my daughter was in college she studied abroad in Korea for a semester.
+Prior to going she spent a few years learning to read, write and speak the language.
+As part of a Studies Abroad Program, many of the students did not speak or understand the language.
+I was curious how they would navigate a country where English was a second language?
+How would they find their way around, ask questions, order in restaurants and just plain communicate with people?
 Thinking about the language barrier made me realize once again, this is what it's like for our dogs when they enter our homes.
-Afterall, dogs don't speak english, it's a second language for them.
+After all, dogs don't speak english, it's a second language for them.

 To teach a dog to speak english we need to keep it simple, use one word cues, mark the correct response as it's happening so that the dog knows exactly what he is being rewarded for.
 For those of us who use Clicker Training we use the CLICK to mark the correct response followed by a small food reward.
 While food tends to be a dogs highest value reward, toys, play, petting and praise can be used too.

 I routinely hear the following complaints from frustrated families:

 "Fido knows what he should do but chooses to ignore us"

 "Fido doesn't listen to spite us, he's such a hard head"

 "He Knows what SIT means, he did it last week"

 Teaching a dog to speak english takes ALOT of training and repetition, could you learn a foreign language in a few sessions, I know I couldn't.
 We have to practice each word/skill in a variety of locations so that the dog can generalize.
 We need to allow our dog time to learn and yes make mistakes without fear of repremand.

 The next time you're feeling frustrated with your dogs ability to listen to you, ask yourself a few questions: